hai-vr/combo-gesture-expressions-av3/index.md

-*ComboGestureExpressions* is an Unity Editor tool that lets you attach face expressions to hand gestures and take as much advantage of *Avatars 3.0*'s quality of life features.
+*ComboGestureExpressions* is an Unity Editor tool that lets you attach face expressions to hand gestures and take as much advantage of *Avatars 3.0*'s features.

 # [> Download latest version...](https://github.com/hai-vr/combo-gesture-expressions-av3/releases)